Skip to content

 This vector is the account’s complete economic state.

-What is an Exposure Vector?
+What is a Conditional Account Value Vector?

 A payoff function defined over outcome space.